-Backwalk and fall into the water then pull yourself up, onto the platform.
+Backwalk and fall into the water then climb onto the platform.
 Hold L, sidehop, then immediately backflip.
 You should have landed on the wooden boat without triggering the text.
 Climb to the bow of the boat, then roll/jump to grab the rock face.

-Note: Later in the game, you will encounter a dead end if you have performed this trick (this is true of all the above methods), since you will lose your sword.
-Because of this, this trick should only be used in an individual level speedrun of Forsaken Fortress or a smaller race to Din's Pearl as a timesaver.
+Note: Later in the game, you will encounter a dead end if you have performed this trick by any method since you will lose your sword next time you enter the pirate ship.
+Therefore, this trick should only be used in an individual level speedrun of Forsaken Fortress or a smaller race to Din's Pearl as a timesaver.

 It is important to note that it is completely unnecessary to disable the second and third searchlights in the process of getting to the hero's sword.
 These are referred to as the "second" and "third" searchlights based on the assumption that you used the above trick to disable the "first" searchlight.

 Unless you are right next to them, you will not immediately be caught simply by being in the sight of a moblin.
 It is possible in most cases to easily escape the moblin's field of vision with good and well-timed rolls to get around corners and over hills quickly.